Can You Get Second Hand Smoke From A Vape? - Facts & Risks

-It’s a known fact that cigarette smoke is a major public health risk and harms both the smoker and the people around them (via secondhand smoke.)
+It’s a known that cigarette smoke is a significant public health risk, and harms the smoker and the people around them (via secondhand smoke).

 And that's why many smokers are switching to safer alternatives like vapes.